 - A request for more information to complete the application; or

 - A notice saying your application has been denied and the reasons why.

 If you receive only the first of these, your enrollment will probably soon be confirmed and the plan will send your membership card and a document known as Evidence of Coverage which explains details of your coverage and its conditions.
 If you’re asked to provide more information, but fail to respond within 30 days, your enrollment will be automatically denied.

 What if I enroll in one plan but then find another I prefer?

 In most circumstances, you can switch drug plans only during the open enrollment period (October 15 to December 7).
-If you sign up for a plan during that period and then change your mind, you can still switch to another plan before December 31.
 Enrolling in another plan automatically cancels your enrollment in a previous one.
 However, if you receive Extra Help or live in a nursing home, you can change plans at any time of the year.
+Also, if you want to switch to a plan that has earned Medicare's top five-star quality rating, you can make this change at any time of the year.